Civil rights lawyer Larry Krasner was elected District Attorney of Philadelphia on November 7, 2017 and will take office in January 2018.

 Larry was born in 1961 in St. Louis, the son of a World War II veteran father and minister mother.
 After attending public schools in St. Louis and the Philadelphia area, Larry earned degrees from the University of Chicago and Stanford Law School with the help of student loans and scholarships.

 While at Stanford, rather than focusing on corporate law, Larry worked for indigenous rights, homeless people, and the poor, in criminal matters.
-After graduating in 1987, he received several job offers from prosecutors’ offices around the country, but instead chose to return to Philadelphia to work for the Federal Public Defender’s Office.
+After graduating in 1987, he received several job offers from prosecutors’ offices around the country, but instead chose to return to Philadelphia to work as a public defender.

 In 1993, Larry started his own law practice in Center City specializing in criminal defense and civil rights.
-Since then, he has tried thousands of cases in criminal and civil court and represented countless defendants.
-He has filed more than 75 civil rights lawsuits against the police for corruption and physical abuse.
+Since then, he has tried thousands of cases in criminal and civil court and represented countless defendants and filed more than 75 civil rights lawsuits against the police for corruption and physical abuse.